-Applications will only be considered if treating provider indicates illness or injury will result in the absence from work for at least 30 work days.
-Find more information and applications on our Applying for Cat Leave page.
+Applications will only be considered if the treating provider indicates illness or injury will result in the absence from work for at least 30 work days.
+Find more information and forms on the Applying for Cat Leave page.

 You may donate your accrued vacation leave to another eligible employee who has exhausted their paid leave due to a catastrophic illness or injury for themselves or a family member.